 The problem of cracking of the top of the fuel pump mounting has been reported on both US and EU fuel tanks.
 A recall was done on the F650CS models in the US only but not on the GS.
 The symptoms are fuel odour and fuel leaks when on the side stand.
 Check the mount during maintenance when the seat is off and if cracks are found replace the assembly.
 Note.
 The mount is only available new as part of the complete fuel pump assembly

 Filters and Regulators are a source of annoyance with owners, the GS combined unit cost, and the lack of BMW Part No's for the 650X parts.
 Alternatives are not well documented, what is known is in the Filter Regulator Info pdf

 The regulator specification is for between 3.3 and 3.7 bar.
 This results in significant variations in fuel injector flow rates (341 to 361 cc/min).
 When replacing a regulator reset BMS adaptions with a GS911 to adjust for the change.

 The G650X has an in tank fuel filter eliminating the fuel return line freeing up space under the cowlings.
 There are no Part No's for the filter/regulator.
 The F800 also has an in tank filter.
 It may be possible on the 650GS, more investigation is required.
 G650X FuelSys Info pdf

-The TR650 has an in-tank fuel system and is only available as a complete assembly.
+The TR650 has an in-tank fuel system & only a complete assembly is available.
 The information collected by owners so far is in the pdf.
 TR650 FuelSys Info pdf